ThomasRahm/CuraEngine/README.md

 - Evaluating what the default settings should be.
 - Try to shorten cradle lines that collide with branches before removing them.
 Shorten cradle lines that are longer than they should be if the reason that they are longer is a cradle line above it that was removed.
 - Refactoring to improve code quality.
-- Looking over and solving/deciding what to to for all "Todo" comments.
+- Looking over and solving/deciding what to do for all "Todo" comments.